BarnyK/SkeletonActionClassification/source/readme.md

 - [ ] Fix for alignement in mutual (double the bodies up front)
 - [ ] Single file + evaluation
 - [ ] Visualization with windowing
+- [ ] Figure out a way to fill missing joints if all other are missing

 GENERAL PIPELINE: